Article at a Glance

 Further complicating the healthful reputation of ALA, this type of fatty acid is particularly unstable and susceptible to oxidation — so once you expose canola oil to high heat, and especially if you do so more than once, most of the ALA is likely to degrade into unwanted byproducts or contribute to inflammatory free radical formation.
 You’re better off using a different oil altogether and getting your omega-3s from whole food sources like salmon.

-For a neutral-tasting oil that can stand up to the heat without breaking down easily or morphing into a slurry of harmful oxidized byproducts, definitely opt for a low-linoleic acid cooking oil like Cultured Oil.
-With 90-94% monounsaturated fat, Cultured Oil offers even more stability than olive or avocado oil and has up to 10 times less linoleic acid than canola oil.
+For a neutral-tasting oil that can stand up to the heat without breaking down easily or morphing into a slurry of harmful oxidized byproducts, definitely opt for a low-linoleic acid cooking oil like Zero Acre oil.
+With 90-94% monounsaturated fat, Zero Acre oil offers even more stability than olive or avocado oil and has up to 10 times less linoleic acid than canola oil.

 Among vegetable and seed oils, canola oil appears to stand out as one of the least offensive in terms of linoleic acid content, with 21-25% compared to other vegetable oils that top out at upwards of 70% linoleic acid.